sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

-The built-ins and libraries showcased in this writing are far from being complete, and the community around the platform keeps growing and offering moe and more libraries.
-Also they are nice people.
+The built-ins and libraries showcased in this writing are far from being complete, and the community around the platform keeps growing and offering more and more libraries.
+Also, they are nice people.

 For instance, it is dead easy to package and distribute software with zig.
 The long-term outcome is a huge amount of libraries.